SamThomas/VHDL_application/README.md

 ************************************************
-# Graphical application using VHDL and VGA port
+# Graphical application using VHDL
 ***********************************************

 ## Intro